 - Simplify and align Pay and Performance processes

 The results of the project for HR were to move to one operating model by leveraging two new technologies and defining and implementing forty global processes.
-Results for the business included reducing time required by employees on the HR process; employees and managers get the right answer at the right time, in the right way from HR; managers have the information they need to manage their teams; all leveraging a global design for a common look and feel across businesses.
+Results for the business included reducing the time required by employees on the HR process; employees and managers getting the right answer at the right time, in the right way from HR; managers having the information they need to manage their teams; all leveraging a global design for a common look and feel across businesses.

 Further details regarding our feature company’s experiences in this area, including the complete member presentation and PeercastTM recording, can be found on the Peeriosity member website.

 HR service delivery often includes a mix of Shared Services activities with Centers of Excellence and local HR support, where each component operates without close coordination with other components, and without an overall blueprint for HR service delivery.
 While the change management issues can be significant, stepping back and redesigning HR service delivery from the ground up can yield significant savings and increased efficiencies, with a positive impact on company employees.

 With regards to HR service delivery, has your company completed a full transformation, or are there significant opportunities remaining to be identified and realized?
 If you have considered this opportunity, what was the relative effort and investment to redesign processes, manage the change, or leverage new technologies?

 Who are your peers and how are you collaborating with them?